Sukhoi Su-30MKI: Avionics

 The aircraft is fitted with a satellite navigation system (A-737 GPS compatible), which permits it to make flights in all weather, day and night.
 The navigation complex includes the high accuracy SAGEM Sigma-95 integrated global positioning system and ring laser gyroscope inertial navigation system.
 Phase 3 of further development of the MKI, will integrate avionic systems being developed for the Indo-Russian Fifth Generation Fighter Aircraft programme.

 Sukhoi Su-30MKI has electronic counter-measure systems.
 The RWR system is of Indian design, developed by India's DRDO, called Tarang, (Wave in English).
 It has direction finding capability and is known to have a programmable threat library.
 The RWR is derived from work done on an earlier system for India's MiG-23BNs known as the Tranquil, which is now superseded by the more advanced Tarang series.
 Elta EL/M-8222 a self-protection jammer developed by Israel Aircraft Industries is the MKI's standard EW pod, which the Israeli Air Force uses on its F-15s.
 The ELTA El/M-8222 Self Protection Pod is a power-managed jammer, air-cooled system with an ESM receiver integrated into the pod.
 The pod contains an antenna on the forward and aft ends, which receive the hostile RF signal and after processing deliver the appropriate response.

 In April 2022, Bharat Electronics and Hindustan Aeronautics signed a contract for co-development and co-production of long range dual band infra-red search and track system for Su-30MKI.
 This will replace the current OLS-30 system with an initial order of 100 units.
-The IRST will feature Television Day Camera, Infrared & LASER sensors in single window for air to air and air to ground target tracking and localization.
+The IRST will feature Television Day Camera, Infrared, UV & Laser sensors in single window for air to air and air to ground target tracking and localisation.